hpfem/hermes/doc/src/installation/mac.rst

 Download and compilation
 ~~~~~~~~~~~~~~~~~~~~~~~~

+**Known issues**: Hermes has built-in OpenGL visualization based on FreeGlut, but this package
+comes with certain installation difficulties.
+If you encounter Glut-related problems, set
+H2D_WITH_GLUT to NO in Cmake.vars, build Hermes without Glut, and use VTK output for visualization.
-**Known issues**: For some reason tutorial example 34-remote-computing, the
-corresponding test, and the test views/zoom-to-fit do not compile (as of
+For some reason tutorial example 34-remote-computing, the corresponding test, and the test
-November 24, 2010).
-We work on this as time permits, so perhaps you will not
+views/zoom-to-fit do not compile (as of November 24, 2010).
+We work on these problems as time
-have this problem anymore.
-If you do, please comment out this example and
-tests in the corresponding CMakeLists.txt files.
+permits.

 **Step 1**: Make sure you have XCode installed.
 This should be on the installation
 disks which came with your Mac.
 XCode contains the GNU compilers, make